* Authorities reviewing trades by Plotkin, other managers

 With a hedge fund the size of SAC Capital, which was founded 20 years ago by Steven A. Cohen, it is not uncommon for many portfolio managers to be trading the same stocks.

-Last year, Plotkin and his team of a half-dozen traders and analysts produced between $150 million and $200 million in profits for Cohen’s fund, some of which came from trades of shares of Weight Watchers, said a person familiar with the hedge fund, who requested anonymity because he is not authorized to speak for SAC Capital.
+Last year, Plotkin and his team of a half-dozen traders and analysts produced between $150 million and $200 million in profits for Cohen’s fund, some of which came from trades of shares of Weight Watchers, said a person familiar with the hedge fund, who declined to be identified because he is not authorized to speak for SAC Capital.

 Over the past two years, Plotkin, 34, has emerged as one of the most successful portfolio managers at SAC Capital, said this person.
 Plotkin and his wife own a condo on Manhattan’s Upper East Side, as well as a home in Southampton, which is part of the Hamptons’ summer playground for the city’s wealthy.